zchee/golang-wiki/GerritBot.md

 ### I need a Google account to sign up for Gerrit?
 Why can't I sign in using my GitHub account?

-This is a limitation of the infrastructure that runs our Gerrit instances and is out of our control, plus you you already need a Google account to sign our CLA, a requirement for us to accept your contribution in the first place.
+This is a limitation of the infrastructure that runs our Gerrit instances and is out of our control, plus you already need a Google account to sign our CLA, a requirement for us to accept your contribution in the first place.

 ## I'd like to add a feature/fix a bug